 Your annual CCP will reflect your Restricted Activity registration.
 You must include a learning report based on the Restricted Activity and provide activities and outcomes in order to satisfy your CCP.
 If you are not practicing with Restricted Activities, but are registered with them, you must maintain your competence by including them in your annual CCP.
 See the CCP section of the website for more information related to Restricted Activities and your annual CCP

-What if I was on maternity leave last year and did not renew my restricted activities but I want them for the 2020-2021 renewal year?
+Q8: What if I was on maternity leave last year and did not renew my restricted activities, but I want them when I return to practice?